eldhothomas/Labcorp/Readme.md

-# Charter
+# Labcorp

 This is an assignment for Labcorp.
 Goal of the assignment is to create an application will perform the following logic -

 - Write classes in Java to represent 3 different types of employees - hourly employees, Salaried employees, Salaried employee managers.
 - Each employee has a property - Number of vacation days (floating point) accumulated for the work year (defined as 260 workdays).
   It cannot be negative value and cannot be written externally.
 Upon creation, it is 0
 - Hourly employees accumulate 10 vacation days.
 - Salaried employees accumulate 15.
 - Salaried employee managers accumulate 30.